mitranim/mox/readme.md

 Syntax and conventions are designed using _objective_ metrics: less thinking, less typing, fewer typing errors, easy-to-modify code.

-Only one delimiter (`{}`) → less thinking, easier typing.
+Only one delimiter (`()`) → less thinking, easier typing.

-No punctuation → less thinking, less typing, fewer errors, easier to modify.
+No unnecessary punctuation → less thinking, less typing, fewer errors, easier to modify.

 Explicit delimiters → easier to modify, because of special editor support for delimiters.